Dorothy Dandridge Dies at Age 42 & Endures Endless Tragedy in Her Last Years. But She Continues to Inspire Us. From 1958, it's Tamango.

 “The picture ceased to interest me, but it had to be made.
 I would be able to get out of saloon singing forever, I told myself.”

 To compound matters, while sailing to France to begin filming, Dorothy read the recently revised script, only to find that it was very different from the one she had approved.
 Now, the focus of the film was the slave/master romance, which Dottie believed cheapened the story and took attention away from the slave revolt.
 Ultimately, she used her star power to get the script revised yet again, putting the focus back on the revolt.

-The revised script, lavish attention from the European press, and a brief romance with co-star Curd Jurgens were just what Dorothy needed at the time.
+The revised script, lavish attention of the European press, and a brief romance with co-star Curd Jurgens, were just what Dorothy needed.
 She received the full star treatment during filming of Tamango, including a chauffeur, maid, hairdresser, and $125,000 compensation for her work on the film.

-Though Tamango would be a great success in Europe, the interracial love scenes would prove too daring for American film distributors, and Tamango would not be shown in the US until August 1959, and then only in very limited release.
-It’s a shame more audiences and those in positions of power in Hollywood didn’t see Dorothy’s performance in Tamango.
-The film would unfortunately do very little for her career.
+Though Tamango was a great success in Europe, the interracial love scenes proved too daring for American film distributors.
+Tamango was not shown in the US until August 1959, and then only in very limited release.
+The film unfortunately did very little for Dorothy’s career.

-Carmen Jones (1954) co-star Brock Peters would even say he believed the film was indicative of the downward projection Dottie’s career was now on:
+Carmen Jones (1954) co-star Brock Peters beleived Tamango was indicative of the downward projection of Dottie’s film career:

 “When she did that one, I knew she was going down.”